KurfurstSaya/UAT-Global-Server/README.md

+I am very ill with influenza I'll be taking a break for today and minimal updates tmr

 reminder that shit will probably break if i had made a commit in the past 10 hours

 for safety of my uma account this repo will also be archived and ("temporarily discontinued") for the public if it exceeds 100 unique views a day. so uh if you're trying to get a hit tweet with this maybe dont.